islandproblem/islandproblem/essay.md

 But even if these AGIs truly understand what is best for us, an AGI that stays within our "island" to accommodate humans — and use *only* human-compatible options — is still *limited*.
 The AGIs that can use *any* option can dominate the AGIs that are limited.
 Even if these safer AGIs tried to defend us, they would have their hands tied by safety limits, and handicapped in this competitive landscape.

 This is especially problematic with **strategic coercion** — where a smaller AGI could, for example, threaten to release bioweapons in a populated area if it detects any attempt to shut it down.
-Our small "island" is vulnerable to attacks like this.
+Our small "island" is vulnerable to biological attacks like this because our "island" is *built on* biological systems.
 It requires very precise conditions to maintain biological life within the "ocean" of possible physical conditions out there.
 Because of this, these attackers have a strong advantage over defenders.

 There is not much leverage that a larger AGI can have, especially if the attacker AGI has spread to numerous locations around the world — where even shutting off the power grid only removes one small "head" of the "hydra" but not the others that can still trigger the weapon.
 Even if large AGIs take the lead on *all computer hardware design*, to stay ahead of this "hydra" scenario by somehow patching all vulnerabilities in new hardware, there are still millions of existing GPUs and motherboards that are already out there.